saadmk11/changelog-ci/README.md

 the `changelog`.
 It is able to use `Markdown` or `reStructuredText` to generate Changelog.
 Finally, It writes the generated changelog at the beginning of the `CHANGELOG.md`/`CHANGELOG.rst` (or user-provided filename) file.
-In addition to that, if a user provides a config (JSON/YAML file), Changelog CI parses the user-provided config file and renders the changelog according to users configuration.
-Then the changes are **committed** and/or **commented** to the release Pull request if the workflow was triggred on a `pull_request` event, otherwise a new **Pull Request** is created with the changes.
+In addition to that, if a user provides a configuration file (JSON/YAML), Changelog CI parses the user-provided configuration file and renders the changelog according to users configuration.
+Then, if the workflow run was triggered by a `pull_request` event, the changes are **committed** and/or **commented** to the release Pull request, otherwise a new **Pull Request** is created with the changes.

 ## Usage: